shannon-6block/zkwork_subspace_farmer/README.md

 - Nvidia Driver Version: 555.42.02 +

 ## GPU Performance
-The time spend on plotting one sector.
+The time spent on plotting one sector.

 <table>
   <tr>